Quantum geometry of moduli spaces of local systems and representation theory

 Now let $E$ be a boundary edge with a pinning $p_E$.
 We go to the universal cover and take a lift $E'$ of the edge.
 It is contained in the unique ideal triangle $t_{E'}$, and there is a pinning assigned to the edge $E'$, provided by the pinning on $\bS$.
 We assign to the pair $(t_{E'}, p_{E'})$ the corresponding coordinate (\ref{12.21.08.4}), and declare it the coordinate $X^T_{E}$.

-If the rectangle $r_{E'}$ or triangle $t_{E'}$ projects isomorphically onto the surface, it is not necessary to go to the universal cover to define the coordinate -- one can just use the ideal rectangle/triangle on $\bS$.
+If the rectangle $r_{E'}$ or triangle $t_{E'}$ projects isomorphically onto the surface, it is not necessary to go to the universal cover to define the coordinate -- we can use the ideal rectangle/triangle on $\bS$.

 1mm \bt \la{12.21.8.10} Let $T$ be an ideal triangulation of $\bS$.

 \begin{enumerate}